bobbingwide/fizzie/readme.txt

 == Change Log ==
+= 1.0.0 =
+* Tested: With WordPress 5.9-RC1 and WordPress Multi Site
+* Tested: With Gutenberg 12.3.0
+* Tested: With PHP 8.0

 = 0.7.0 =
 * Changed: Add styling for metadates. #23 #71
 * Changed: Add bottom margin for post template list. #70